ooaklee/ghatd/README.md

   <img alt="ghat" height="280px" src="./docs/assets/ghat-final-logo-with-background-shadow.png">
 </div>

-GHAT(D) is an open-source, opinionated, free, full-stack web application template based on the Go programming language.
+GHAT(D) is an open-source, opinionated, free, full-stack web application framework based on the Go programming language.
 Its name is an acronym that stands for Go, HTMX, Alpine.js, Tailwind, and DaisyUI.
 The aim is to make GHAT(D) a good foundation for creating highly portable, scalable, and performant full-stack projects.
 Only need a backend? landing page? (or blog (coming soon))?
 Don't worry, you can use still use GHAT(D).

 See below for more information on the core components used for this stack.